precice/micro-manager/docs/installation.md

 summary: Install the Micro Manager by running `pip install --user micro-manager-precice`.
 ---

-## Get the Micro Manager
+## Get the latest Micro Manager release

-The Micro Manager is a Python package that can be installed using `pip`.
+The Micro Manager can be installed using `pip`.
 Make sure [preCICE](installation-overview.html) is installed before installing the Micro Manager.
-The Micro Manager is compatible with preCICE version [2.5.0](https://github.com/precice/precice/releases/tag/v2.5.0).
+The Micro Manager is compatible with preCICE version [2.3.0](https://github.com/precice/precice/releases/tag/v2.3.0) and higher.

-### Option 1: Using pip
+### Option 1: Install from PyPI

-It is recommended to install [micro-manager-precice from PyPI](https://pypi.org/project/micro-manager-precice/) by running
+The Micro Manager package has the name [micro-manager-precice](https://pypi.org/project/micro-manager-precice/) on PyPI.
+To install `micro-manager-precice`, run

 ```bash
 pip install --user micro-manager-precice